 The fees for each yearlong non-credit bearing course (running approximately for 24 weeks) is £200 which includes the exam, invigilation and certificate.
 Payment must be received within one week of the Course starting to remain eligible to attend classes.

 There is no extra charge on top of tuition fees for the credit-bearing module.

 You should also consider further costs to learning which will include stationery and some printing.
 Use will be made of textbooks so you are encouraged to purchase your own copy of the class text book/s to support self-study and can cost around £20.

 In addition to the Academic Regulations, Salford Languages has the following terms and conditions for the University Wide Language Programme:

 Please be aware that may have to cancel, suspend or terminate a course if any circumstances beyond our control prevent or delay its delivery (including but not limited to staff shortage) or if participant numbers fall below a sustainable/viable level.
 By completing your booking on the course you are deemed to accept these terms and conditions.

 "I really enjoyed the atmosphere of the classroom.
 I'm looking forward to the next stage."
 Hannah (Italian, Stage 1)

-"We had a nice intro into the basics of the language and I think that I will enjoy the course".
+"We had a nice intro into the basics of the language and I really enjoyed the course."
+Muhammad (Spanish, Stage 1)